Bmcunningham4/CA_Data_Science_P2/Planning_Crap/README.md

 # It's good that I'll have all my commits in here
 I wonder if I need to explain why I didn't in my other one eg. worked on it in a different repository..

+# Let's see if this get's added to the main branch..